sdelvalle57/sui_battleship/sources/Game/README.md

   - Game request ID
   - Requesting player ID (initiator or opponent)
 - **Responsibilities:**
   - Ensure the game request is still in a cancellable state (`pending`).
+    *Example Error Message:* "Error: Cannot cancel a game that is not in a pending state."
   - Mark the game request as `cancelled`.
   - Inform all involved players about the cancellation.
+  - **Pool Management:**
+    Move the game request from the initiated pool (or ongoing games if applicable) to the pool of **canceled games**.

 ### 1.4.
 Resolve Game Request
 - **Function Name:** `resolveGameRequest`
 - **Inputs:**
   - Game request ID
 - **Responsibilities:**
   - Check that the game is in an `active` state.
+    *Example Error Message:* "Error: Only active games can be resolved."
   - Invoke the mock coinflip mechanism to simulate a game outcome.
   - Record the result (e.g., win/loss) and update the game status to `resolved`.
   - Optionally, update player statistics or any game logs.
+  - **Pool Management:**
+    Move the game from the ongoing games pool to the pool of **finished games**.

 ---